What is an organizational structure?

 You probably have come across an organizational structure chart at some point during your career.
 So, you know what we are talking about.

-Next, let’s look at seven organizational structures, their pros, and cons, and help you pick the one that will strengthen your company.
+We will analyze the seven organizational structures, their pros, and cons, and help you pick the one that will strengthen your company.
+More exactly we will cover the following examples:

 1. Hierarchical Organizational Structure